Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 Beyond the audio walking tours, another great experience in Stratford is the Al Fresco Dining.
 What started during the pandemic and has stuck is outdoor dining – picnic style, or as Italians call it al fresco.

 Now that you have had some fun exploring the audio walking tours, let’s keep discovering what Stratford has to offer.
-Here are the best things to do in Stratford.
+Here are more things to do in Stratford, Ontario.

 Here are some of my go-to shopping faves in Stratford: